BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 settxfee amount
 signmessage "address" "message"
 ```
-You can also type `bitcoin help [command]` to get even more extensive info on that command.
+You can also type `bitcoin-cli help [command]` to get even more extensive info on that command.
 For example:
 ```
 $ bitcoin-cli help getmininginfo getmininginfo